maros/Zway-SecurityZone/README.md

 This module creates a virtual device that controls the state of the security zone.

-The device stores the current alarm state under metrics:state. metrics:level indicates if the alarm zone is armed or not.
+metrics:level indicates if the alarm zone is armed or not.
+The device stores the current alarm state under metrics:state.
+Possible states are:

-Possible states are

 * on: Zone in armed
 * off: Zone in unarmed